austinheap/laravel-security-txt/README.md

 Otherwise, it operates almost identically to Laravel's default configuration, denying access to all clients.

+[Documentation for laravel-security-txt](https://austinheap.github.io/laravel-security-txt/) is available and kept in the [`docs/`](https://github.com/austinheap/laravel-security-txt/tree/master/docs) directory.

 ## Installation

 ### Step 1: Composer